7 Ways to Make Meaning From Hardship

 4. Generate awe.

 Experiencing awe may also help foster meaning in life.
-Awe can generate positive feelings (like when we witness the birth of new baby) and negative feelings (like when we witness a tornado, fire, or flood destroy a whole neighborhood).
+Awe can generate positive feelings (like when we witness the birth of a new baby) and negative feelings (like when we witness a tornado, fire, or flood destroy a whole neighborhood).
 Awe makes time seem like it’s standing still and helps us be more open to learning.
 So by focusing on how your negative experiences generate feelings of awe, you may be able to more easily open your mind to meaning-making moments.

 5. Strengthen your social bonds.